Fulbright Egyptian Student Program – Master’s Degree

 - All fields are eligible.

-- Students applying in the fields of Medicine, Veterinary Medicine, Psychological Counseling , Nursing and Dentistry should be aware that their master’s programs cannot include clinical studies or direct contact with patients.
+- Students applying in medicine, veterinary medicine, nursing, psychological counseling and dentistry fields should be aware that their programs cannot include clinical studies.

 - Egyptian citizenship.
 Holders of U.S. green cards and/or passports are ineligible.